Key Learning Points

 Beware breezes on a hot day, when you are hot or perspiring heavily.
 They are a source of Wind, which in Chinese medicine is regarded as being one of the most invasive and dangerous of the external causes of disease.

 At the time, that gentle breeze feels great.
 Only later, when you get the headache and chill, may you regret it.
 If you must expose flesh to the wind, keep your abdomen and back covered, and let bare legs and lower arms cool you.
+Otherwise you could end up with an attack of what in Chinese medicine is called Wind-Cold or Wind-Heat.

 At night during a heatwave it is usually better to wear something rather than nothing.
 A light cotton sheet may be all you need, but have more bedclothes available because at 3am or 4am the air may cool suddenly.
 Also, sheets are one way to discourage flying biting insects from enjoying your company.